Terms and Conditions

 12. RUSSIAN BALLET SOCIETY EXAMINATIONS

-These are compulsory from Primary level to Senior level.
-From Advanced level they are optional.
+These are mandatory from Primary level to Senior level.
+From Advanced level they are optional but encouraged.
 These are scheduled every 2 years.

 SJIBS maintains a strict dress code and a uniform for the younger students, to encourage improved concentration.